 Our general purpose choice, wall-powered, or active PA speakers are very commonly owned by musicians and venues.
 In COVID, these are left unused.
 If you ask around, you may be able to borrow them.
 They are self contained sound systems, needing only a sound source and power to operate.
 We recommend borrowing or renting these, as they can cost $500- $1500 each.
 The QSC 12.2 (132 dB SPL @ 1m) is an example of a model that is very loud and popular.
 Because they are self-contained, they are able to protect themselves against blowing out at improper volume levels.
-In the unlikely event they are blown out, replacing the blown cone is about $80 in parts.
+The frustrating thing is they are not battery powered so you need to plug them in to something.
+See power section.

 Powered speakers can accept line level sound from a phone or a mixer, or you can plug a microphone directly into most units.
 They can be connected together for a louder system or one with more coverage.

-Our choice for speech, Commercial PA horns, typically used for tornado warnings, stadium sound, and schoolyards have been our favorite speaker type.
+Our choice for speech, Commercial PA horns, typically used for tornado warnings, stadium sound, and schoolyards have been useful for us.